 #1 - Licensed in New York StateIt is NYS law that no one may perform home inspections in New York State without a license.
 There is no licensing required to perform inspections of commercial buildings

 #2 - ASHI-certified home inspectorLicensing is good but not enough.
 Any good home inspector should belong to one of the national associations and strive to attain the highest classification offered by that organization.
-ASHI (American Society of Home Inspectors) is the largest and most respected trade association in this field and offers a detailed home inspection and Code of Ethics to which all of their members must adhere.
+ASHI (American Society of Home Inspectors) is the largest and most respected trade association in this field and offers a detailed home inspection standard and Code of Ethics to which all of their members must adhere.
 To be certified as an ASHI-certified inspector (ACI), one must pass the challenging National Home Inspector Exam, complete a minimum number of paid home inspections, and have those inspections verified for compliance to the ASHI inspection standards.
 Members must also complete a minimum of 20 hours of continuing education every year, which is more stringent than the New York State requirement of 12 hours per year.

 #3 - Other certificationsMatt's desire for a thorough understanding for how buildings work has led to ongoing study of building science and energy efficiency.
 In addition to the ASHI ACI, he holds the following certifications: